mca91/ITEWR_DC_Course/chapter2.md

 Let us have another look on the results of the Breusch-Pagan test.

-We have printed the test function's ouput to the console.
+We have printed the test function's ouput to your script.
 Which statement is correct?

 *** =instructions